MidHunterX/Expression/README.md

 ## 📚 Concepts

-Expression works by treating wallpapers as a single unit; whether is is a file or multiple files grouped into a directory.
+Expression works by treating wallpapers as a single unit; whether it is a file or multiple files grouped into a directory.

 ### Wallpaper Items